Home Fosamax

 What Is Fosamax and How Does It Work?

-Fosamax is the brand name for alendronate sodium, a prescription medication primarily used to prevent and treat osteoporosis — a condition that causes bones to become weak and brittle — in men and postmenopausal women.
-It’s also used to treat Paget’s disease of bone, a disorder that results in weak, soft bones.
+Fosamax (alendronate sodium) is a prescription drug primarily used to prevent and treat osteoporosis — a condition that causes bones to become weak and brittle — in men and postmenopausal women.
+It’s also used to treat Paget’s disease, a disorder that causes weak, soft bones.

-The drug was first approved in 1995, and it belongs to a drug class called bisphosphonates.
+The medication was first approved in 1995 and belongs to a drug class called bisphosphonates.
 Fosamax works by altering the process of bone breakdown to help slow bone loss, increase bone density and prevent bone fractures.

-Organon is the drug’s current manufacturer, and before that, Merck manufactured it.
+Organon is the drug’s current manufacturer.
+Merck was the original manufacturer.

 Common and Serious Side Effects of Fosamax